spectrocloud/librarium/packages/docs/content/14-troubleshooting.md

 ## Gateway installer - Unable to register with the tenant portal

 The installer VM, when powered on, goes through a bootstrap process and registers itself with the tenant portal.
 This process typically takes 5 to 10 mins.
 Failure of the installer to  register with the tenant portal within this duration might be indicative of a bootstrapping error.
 SSH into the installer virtual machine using the key provided during OVA import and inspect the log file located at *'/var/log/cloud-init-output.log'*.
-This log file will contain error messages in the event there are failures with connecting to the Spectro Cloud management platform portal, authenticating, or downloading installation artifacts.
-A common cause for these errors is that the Spectro Cloud management platform console endpoint or the pairing code is typed incorrectly.
+This log file will contain error messages in the event there are failures with connecting to the Palette management platform portal, authenticating, or downloading installation artifacts.
+A common cause for these errors is that the Palette management platform console endpoint or the pairing code is typed incorrectly.
 Ensure that the tenant portal console endpoint does not have a trailing slash.
 If these properties were incorrectly specified, power down and delete the installer VM and re-launch with the correct values.

 Another potential issue is a lack of outgoing connectivity from the VM.
 The installer VM needs to have outbound connectivity directly or via a proxy.
 Adjust proxy settings (if applicable) to fix the connectivity or power down and delete the installer VM and relaunch in a network that enables outgoing connections.